-On October 2, 1854, John LaRue Helm became the second President of the Louisville and Nashville Railroad, between his two terms as Kentucky’s Governor.
+On October 2, 1854, John LaRue Helm became Louisville and Nashville’s 2nd president between his two terms as Kentucky’s governor.
 Helm worked diligently to convince residents along the line’s main route of the economic benefits it would bring.
-He persuaded many of them to help clear and grade land for the line, accept company stock as payment, and sold stock subscriptions to people in the same area.
-He was the 18th Governor from 1850-1851 and the 24th Governor in 1867.
+He persuaded many of them to help clear and grade land for the line and accept company stock as payment.
+John served as the 18th and 24th governors for a combined 14 months.

 October 2, 1861, former U.S. V.P.
-John C. Breckinridge flees Kentucky.
-After his loss in the presidential election of 1860, the Kentucky legislature appointed Breckinridge to the U.S. Senate, but he did not serve long.
+John C. Breckinridge fled Kentucky.
+After his loss in the November 1860 presidential election, the Kentucky legislature appointed Breckinridge to the U.S. Senate, but he did not serve long.
 As Southern states began seceding from the Union following Lincoln’s election, Kentucky resolved to remain in the Union.
 Suspecting Breckinridge’s pro-Southern sympathies, Unionists forced him to flee the state.

-Localtonians wishes a Happy Birthday to Joseph Nathaniel Kendall, born in Owensboro, in 1909.
-Joe was a football player nicknamed “Tarzan” for his athletic prowess.
-He dominated black college football in the 1930s while leading Kentucky State to a Black College Football National Championship in 1934.
+Localtonians wish a Happy Birthday to Joseph Nathaniel Kendall, born in Owensboro in 1909.
+Nicknamed “Tarzan” for his athletic prowess.
+He dominated black college football in the 1930s and led Kentucky State to a Black College Football National Championship in 1934.

 October 2, 1911, Laurel Park opened.
 The facility started during a track building boom in Maryland.
-With racing dark in New York because of a gambling ban and racing legal in only a handful of states, Maryland opened Laurel, Havre de Grace, and Bowie race tracks in a short span of four years.
+With racing dark in New York because of a gambling ban and racing legal in only a handful of states, Maryland opened Laurel, Havre de Grace, and Bowie race tracks in four years.
 The opening of Laurel marked the beginning of the golden years of Maryland racing.

-October 2, 1920, the Wildcats open the season with a shutout of Rhodes 62-0.
-It was head coach William Juneau’s first game.
-The Wildcats would go onto a 3-4-1 record and Juneau would finish his Kentucky career with a 56-28-5 record.
+October 2, 1920, the Wildcats shutout Rhodes 62-0 to open the season for William Juneau’s 1st game as head coach.
+The Wildcats went on to a 3-4-1 record.
+Coach Juneau would finish his Kentucky career with a 56-28-5 record.

-October 2, 1940, Deputy Sheriff John F. Cable, Pike County Sheriff’s Office, was shot and killed by a prisoner he had arrested for disorderly conduct.
+October 2, 1940, Deputy Sheriff John F. Cable, Pike County Sheriff’s Office, died when a prisoner he had arrested for disorderly conduct shot him.
 As Deputy Cable drove the suspect to jail they stopped at a service station after the man requested to use the bathroom.
 The man was taking an unusually long time and when Deputy Cable went to check on him the man opened fire.

-October 2, 1973, the Johnston–Jacobs House was added to the U.S. National Register of Historic Places.
+On October 2, 1973, the U.S. National Register of Historic Places accepted the Johnston–Jacobs House.
 The Greek Revival style brick house stands near downtown Georgetown.
-The original structure was built in approximately 1795 by Adam Johnston for use as a tavern-inn.
+Adam Johnston built the original structure in approximately 1795 for use as a tavern-inn.

-October 2, 1980, Muhammad Ali, 38, (56-4) fights Larry Holmes (35-0) in Caesars Palace, Las Vegas.
-Holmes was a former Ali sparring partner and came in as an undefeated champion.
-The Mayo Clinic found that Ali had “mild ataxic dysarthria,” a problem using the muscles required to coordinate speaking, and that he had trouble even conducting a basic finger-to-nose coordination test.
-Ali was beaten for eight rounds, even though Holmes had backed off and later cried about beating a man who had given him his start and probably never should have been in the ring.
-The fight stops after ten rounds, marking the only time in his career that Ali lost by anything other than a decision.
-The battle was estimated to have been watched by a record two billion viewers.
+October 2, 1980, Muhammad Ali, 38, (56-4) fought Larry Holmes (35-0) in Caesars Palace, Las Vegas.
+Ali’s former sparring partner came in as an undefeated champion.
+Ali was beaten in eight rounds, even though Holmes had backed off and later cried about beating a man who had given him his start and probably never should have been in the ring.
+The fight stopped after ten rounds, marking the only time Ali lost by anything other than a decision in his career.
+An estimated two billion watched.
+The Mayo Clinic later found that Ali had “mild ataxic dysarthria,” a problem using the muscles required to coordinate speaking.
+He had trouble even conducting a basic finger-to-nose coordination test.

 October 2, 1985, Rebecca Caudill Ayars, from Poor Fork, now Cumberland, passed away.
 Rebecca wrote children’s literature with more than twenty books published.
 Her Tree of Freedom (Viking, 1949) was a Newbery Honor Book in 1950.
 A Pocketful of Cricket (Holt, 1964), illustrated by Evaline Ness, was a Caldecott Honor Book.

-On October 2, 1987, workers finished the Pikeville Cut-Through Project.
-It was called “the eighth wonder of the world” by The New York Times.
-The second-largest earth removal project in U.S. history took four phases spanning 14 years and cost approximately $80 million.
+On October 2, 1987, workers finished the Pikeville Cut-Through Project, aka “the 8th wonder of the world,” by The New York Times.
+The 2nd-largest earth removal project in U.S. history took four phases spanning 14 years and cost approximately $80 million.

-October 2, 2003, Tina Conner pleads guilty to mail fraud in U.S. District Court.
-The Governor acknowledged the affair and said it ruined his chances of running against Republican Jim Bunning for the U.S. Senate seat.
+October 2, 2003, Tina Conner pleaded guilty to mail fraud in U.S. District Court.
+The governor acknowledged the affair and said it ruined his chances of running against Republican Jim Bunning for the U.S. Senate seat.